smartbre/Online-DS-PT-022221/Phase4/nlp-policy-classification/README.md

     # YOUR CODE HERE
 ```

-**For this warmup, tests are not provided.**

-Instead, examine the output for the following cell.
+Examine the output for the following cell.
 - Was your code successful?
 - Are there words in the output that should be added to our list of stopwords?
 - Should we remove numbers?